 Commission finds Singapore is democratic enough to join.
 ‘Indefensible’ says human rights body.
-Christian Ehler MEP wants the opinion public
+Christian Ehler MEP wants more evidence

-A leading MEP and human rights organisations want the European Commission to release an internal assessment that gives Singapore a clean enough bill of health on democracy and human rights to join the Horizon Europe research and innovation programme.
+A leading MEP and human rights organisations want the European Commission to explain how it gave Singapore a clean enough bill of health on democracy and human rights to join the Horizon Europe research and innovation programme.

 Singapore is moving closer to Horizon Europe association, having opened exploratory talks in April.
 Earlier this month, competition commissioner Margrethe Vestager was in the city-state for further talks, and recommended the European Council open full negotiations.